Two caveats here (always a fun way to start an article):

 I had something of an odd experience this weekend.
 In the midday downtime, I started watching Ed Snowden on the Joe Rogan podcast.
 I’m not exactly sure how I got started (jk I am, thanks YouTube algorithm).
 Next thing I knew it was 5 hours later.
 I’m still not sure what my wife and kids were doing that entire time.
 But this isn’t about my parental neglect, that story could fill volumes.

 Anything involving one of these individuals is a hot topic.
-The two of them together are a potential power keg.
+The two of them together are a potential powder keg.
 But I’m leaving the political stuff aside here.
 As I listened, I saw parallels to the work we all do (on a less serious scale).
 They covered tons of interesting topics including power, large systems, and data.
 Things that we as Product Managers all have to worry about every day.

 With all the caveats above and some trepidation in my hands as I type, here are the things I thought were relevant.